 On June 29, 2016, the Company received notification from a customer of their intent to file a claim for recovery of costs and expenses related to rework on certain aerostructure components previously delivered by the Company to the customer.
 The original notification did not indicate the extent of the rework undertaken by the customer, the cost or expenses incurred by the customer or the time frame in which the customer anticipated filing its formal claim.
 On October 17, 2017, the Company received a letter from the customer seeking to recover \$12.4 million associated with the rework of these components and related costs incurred by the customer.
-In the first quarter of 2018, the parties continued to exchange correspondence and supporting documentation to support their respective positions.
+The Company estimates the cost to rework the aerostructure components delivered to the customer over the time period in question is approximately \$0.2 million.
+In the first half of 2018, the parties continued to exchange correspondence and supporting documentation to support their respective positions.
 The parties continue to seek resolution of this claim through further discussions and negotiations.
 The Company does not believe the claim has merit and will continue to vigorously defend against the claim, and will pursue appropriate legal remedies necessary to protect its position.
-The Company estimates the cost to rework the aerostructure components delivered to the customer over the time period in question is approximately \$0.2 million.
-Based on this analysis, the Company has accrued \$0.2 million, the estimated cost to rework the aerostructure components, as of March 30, 2018; however, there can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on the Company's results of operations, financial position and cash flows.
+Based on this analysis, the Company has accrued \$0.2 million, the estimated cost to rework the aerostructure components, as of June 29, 2018; however, there can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on the Company's results of operations, financial position and cash flows.